 The government of Eritrea is manifestly unwilling to uphold its Responsibility to Protect and the universal human rights of all Eritreans.
 The Eritrean military may also be responsible for war crimes and crimes against humanity in Tigray, Ethiopia.

 In 2005 the African Commission on Human and Peoples’ Rights adopted Resolution 91 on the human rights situation in Eritrea, calling on the government to respect its obligations under all human rights conventions to which it is a party.
-During July 2012 the HRC authorized the appointment of a Special Rapporteur on the situation of human rights in Eritrea and has continually renewed their mandate.
+During July 2012 the HRC authorized the appointment of a Special Rapporteur on the situation of human rights in Eritrea.
+On 7 July 2021 the HRC extended the mandate of the Special Rapporteur until July 2022.

 Despite the government’s commission of grave human rights abuses, on 12 October 2018 Eritrea was elected to the HRC for the 2019-2021 term.